jschreuder/Middle/README.md

 **A micro-framework built around one simple principle: everything should be explicit, replaceable, and safe to change.**

 Middle takes a different approach to web application architecture.
 Instead of magic and conventions, it provides clear interfaces and explicit composition.
+You can use it to build your organization's perfect framework, not be forced to fit into someone else's choices.
 Instead of hidden coupling, it enforces clean boundaries.
 Instead of "getting started quickly," it optimizes for "maintaining confidently."

 ## Why Middle?